bitmakerlabs/dev_environment_setup/README.md

 CTRL-ALT + T will open the commmand line via Terminal.

 Once the system reboots and you login, open the Terminal.
-When prompted run the following three commands at the command line, one at a time and in order:
+When prompted, run the following three commands at the command line, one at a time and in order:
 	`sudo apt-get update`
 	`sudo apt-get upgrade`
 	`sudo apt-get dist-upgrade`